vancluever/terraform-provider-acme/docs/resources/certificate.md

   from [`tls_cert_request`][tls-cert-request], or one from an external source, in PEM format.
 Either this, or the in-resource request options (`common_name`, `key_type`, and optionally `subject_alternative_names`) need to be specified.
-* `dns_challenge` (Required) - The [DNS challenges](#using-dns-challenges) to
+* `dns_challenge` (Optional) - The [DNS challenges](#using-dns-challenges) to
   use in fulfilling the request.
 * `recursive_nameservers` (Optional) - The [recursive
   nameservers](#manually-specifying-recursive-nameservers-for-propagation-checks)
-  that will be used to check for propagation of the challenge record.
+  that will be used to check for propagation of DNS challenge records.
 Defaults to your system-configured DNS resolvers.
 * `disable_complete_propagation` (Optional) - Disable the requiement for full
-  propagation of the TXT challenge record before proceeding with validation.
+  propagation of the TXT challenge records before proceeding with validation.
   Defaults to `false`.
 Only recommended for testing.
 * `pre_check_delay` (Optional) - Insert a delay after _every_ DNS challenge
   record to allow for extra time for DNS propagation before the certificate is